 Do you believe that sampling is stealing?
 I don’t mean monetarily, I mean artistically.
 Do you think that there’s something unoriginal in all these uses of the Amen break?
 Do you think that the way Aphex Twin or Lupe Fiasco recontextualizes the break is somehow a lesser creative act than getting out a drum kit and playing something?
 You can probably guess where I stand.

 Producers talk about how funky and passionate the Amen is, how compressed and dirty the drum sounds are, how much hip syncopation it uses in its second half.
 But what if there’s a mathematical explanation for the break’s popularity?
 Michael Schneider has a theory that the Amen Break sounds so good because it’s structured around the golden ratio.

 Is there anything to this theory?
 You be the judge.

 Try it yourself

-Here’s my mashup of many of the above tracks, with heavy processing of the Amen break in Recycle and Reason.
+Here’s my mashup of many of the above tracks, with heavy processing of the Amen break in Recycle, Reason, and Ableton Live.

 If you want to play too, the internet is full of resequenced and reshuffled variations on the Amen break available for your downloading pleasure.
 Here are a hundred fifty Amen loops.
 Here’s another forty and yet another twenty.
 Stick them in your favorite audio editor and have fun!